Who are the authors at End of Innocence?

 How do we know conspiracy exists?

-We can prove in multiple ways how it is self-evident that the official story for 9/11 cannot be true (agents of the cabal messed up), and what is self-evident to you and I, is also self-evident to hundreds of thousands of journalists, politicians, and experts around the world, and yet, not one mainstream source is willing to talk about it.
+We can prove in multiple ways how it is self-evident that the official story for 9/11 cannot be true, and what is self-evident to you and I, is also self-evident to hundreds of thousands of journalists, politicians, and experts around the world, and yet, not one mainstream source is willing to talk about it.
 It is thus the power to cover up these self-evident facts of earth shattering magnitude for more than 15 years that has finally proven the cabal exists.
 Hence my article, They Live.

 Who is at the top?

-We're not allowed to know, but obviously, the owners of the Federal Reserve and other central banks have to be near the top, and many of the attendees at Bilderberg conferences are probably near the top - although somewhat less so since 2013.
-Those at the top of the CFR must also be near the top - as are those at the top of the Vatican, the Jesuits, the Illuminati, and the Church of Satan.
+We're not allowed to know, but obviously, the owners of the Federal Reserve and other central banks have to be near the top, and many of the attendees at Bilderberg conferences are probably near the top—although somewhat less so since 2013.
+Those at the top of the CFR must also be near the top—as are those at the top of the Vatican, the Jesuits, the Illuminati, the Freemasons, and the Church of Satan.

 Who can we trust?

 Given the power and sophistication of the players, we should be very reluctant to trust anyone we do not know personally.
-Among those I do not know personally, but for whom I have some level of trust, are: James Corbett, Ron Paul, Tom Woods, Lew Rockwell, Jim Marrs, Diana Davison, and Jordan Peterson.
-I have concluded that we cannot trust Alex Jones, David Icke, Stephan Molyneux, Gary Johnson, Penn Jillette, Paul Craig Roberts, Steven Greer, Ben Swann, Titus Frost, David Seaman, Wayne Madsen, or Jim Fetzer.
+Among those I do not know personally, but for whom I have some level of trust, are: James Corbett, Ron Paul, Tom Woods, Lew Rockwell, Jim Marrs, Diana Davison, Adam Green, Jake Morphonios, and Jordan Peterson.
+I have concluded that we cannot trust Alex Jones, David Icke, Stephan Molyneux, Gary Johnson, Penn Jillette, Paul Craig Roberts, Steven Greer, Ben Swann, David Seaman, Wayne Madsen, or Jim Fetzer.